-Q: I have scheduled an appointment.
+Q: I have scheduled an appointment or joined a class.
 What do I need?

-A: For your dog’s training session, please have several different kinds of rewards ready.
-A treat pouch is helpful.
-We recommend having at least three different types of treats (if your dog is food motivated).
-Break up the treats into pea-sized pieces.
+For your dog’s training session, please have several different kinds of high value rewards ready.
+(A treat pouch is helpful).
+We recommend having at least three different types of treats, broken up into pea-sized pieces.
 Food items that are soft and stinky work best.
 It is always better to have way too many rewards than not enough.
 If your appointment is scheduled within three hours of a normal feeding time, hold that meal until after training.
 If your dog is motivated by toys, bring a few favorites for training as well.
 Bring several different items that your dog is motivated by.

-Before your scheduled appointment time, give your dog a small amount of exercise so that they are not full of energy (but don’t make them over tired either).
+Before your scheduled appointment time, give your dog some exercise so that they are not full of energy (but don’t make them over tired either).
 A dog that is properly exercised will be able to pay attention.
 This will make learning easier and more fun for both of you.
 If we are meeting in a public space, be sure to bring plenty of water, and any other additional tools requested by the trainer.
 You may also bring any dog items you have questions about.

 Q: What training techniques do you use?

 A: Such Good Dogs uses positive reinforcement training techniques, combined with energy balance.
 Positive reinforcement in dog training means making the dog work to receive something the dog likes.
 Positive reinforcement training teaches a dog that if he engages in behaviors you like, he will be rewarded for them.
 Energy balance means being aware of your own energy and feelings when dealing with your dog.
 Who you are in the animal world is ENERGY.
 Learning to master patience and calmness will help you succeed in training any animal.